cfareste/Inception/README.md

 install_secure_policies
 mariadbd
 ~~~
-2. Copying it to eh /root folder
+2. Copying it to the /root folder
 ~~~
 FROM debian:bullseye